 * * * * *

 All in all, I'd like to thank everyone who managed to read this far, and I hope you enjoyed the story.
-Feel free to drop me a line as seishiro@cephiro.com with your comments, questions, or flames!
+Feel free to drop me a line at seishiro@cephiro.com with your comments, questions, or flames!

 Well, actually, I wouldn't mind too much if you kept the flames... ^_^